LauraAmabili/DigitalForensics/MLforFraudDetection.md

 Visual data exploration is important, gives you an initial insights into the data, you can use plots Then inspect some basic statistical measurements -> calculate them separately for each of the target classes to see whether there are any interesting patterns present

-# exploratory statistical analysis
+### EXPLORATORY STATISTICAL ANALYSIS

+#### Basic statistical measurements
+(averages, standard deviations, minimum, maximum, percentiles) Calculate these measures separately for each of the target classes to see wheter there are any interesting patterns present

+#### Basic descriptive statistics
--basic statistical measurements (averages, standard deviations, minimum, maximum, percentiles) -basic descriptive statistics descriptive statistics provide basic insight for the data, they should be assessed together in support and completion of each other a.MEAN AND MEDIAN b.VARIATION/STANDARD VARIATION c.PERCENTILE VALUES d.MODE
+descriptive statistics provide basic insight for the data, they should be assessed together in support and completion of each other a.MEAN AND MEDIAN b.VARIATION/STANDARD VARIATION: provide insight with respect to how much the data is spread around the mean value c.PERCENTILE VALUES: complementary information wrt the distribution and the median value d.MODE the most frequently occurring value

--specific descritive statistics
+#### Specific descritive statistics
-.

 SYMMETRY OR ASYMMETRY OF A DISTRIBUTION -> harder to interpret: limits their pratical use, sometimes it is easier to assess these aspects by inspecting visual plots of the distribution of the involved variables

+### BENFORD'S LAW
-BENFORDS'S LAW -> visual and numerical data explorastion technique it describes the frequency distibution of the first digit in many real-life data strategies based on the idea you can have a metric that express the destribution Compare the expected distribution followinf benfords's law with the one provided by the company(with the observed distribution in a data set)
+-> visual and numerical data explorastion technique it describes the frequency distibution of the first digit in many real-life data strategies based on the idea you can have a metric that express the destribution Compare the expected distribution following benfords's law with the one provided by the company(with the observed distribution in a data set)
-Strong deviation fromn the expected frequencies may indicate the data to be suspicious and manipulated It can be used as a screening tool for fraud detection It is a partially negative rule, if the law is not satisfied, then it is probable that the involved data were manipulated and further investigation or tsting is required, conversely, if a data set compies, it can be still fraudulent .
+Strong deviation from the expected frequencies may indicate the data to be suspicious and manipulated It can be used as a screening tool for fraud detection It is a partially negative rule, if the law is not satisfied, then it is probable that the involved data were manipulated and further investigation or testing is required, conversely, if a data set compies, it can be still fraudulent .
 A sufficient amount of data related to an invidudal casa need to be gathered.

--missing values
+### MISSING VALUES
 Some analytical techniques (e.g., decision trees) can deal directly with missing values.
 Other techniques need some additional preprocessing.

  a.
  1. Replace the missing values with a known value
  2. Delete observations or variables with lots of missing values: assumes information has no meaningful interpretation
  3. Keep missing values since they can be meaningful and may have relation with fraud and nees to be considered as a separate category

 b.
 Statistically test whether missing information is related to the target variable or not.
  1. if yes, then we can adopt the keep strategy and make a special category for it
  2. if not, one can depending on the number of observations available- delete or replace

 (fraud 4 - 01/04/22 )
--outliers
+### OUTLIERS
 extreme observations that are very dissimilar to the rest of the population, can be valid or invalid , unvariate(one dimension) or multivariate(multiple dimensions)

-  UNIVARIATE OUTLIER DETECTION AND TREATMENS
+####  Univariate Outlier Detection and Treatment
   .minimum and maximum values for each of the data elements .graphical tools: histograms,